“3D Thinking in Design and Architecture from Antiquity to the Future” – Thames and Hudson – April 2018.

-Explains key principles that can be applied across all design disciplines, Reveals fresh insights into how geometry as a visual language has evolved to meet our needs, initiated new technologies, solved problems and changed the way we think about the world around us.
+“3D Thinking” explains key principles and methods that can be applied across all design disciplines.
+The book reveals fresh insights into how geometry as a visual language has evolved to meet our needs, initiated new technologies, solved problems and changed the way we think about the world around us.